 Once students worked up an appetite they were served food all throughout the night with finger foods and fruit.

 The students were not disappointed when the they were treated with the taco truck Taco Nazo and the ice cream truck S’cream Truck giving out free food.

-Although the night seemed like all fun and games, the Learning Enhancement Center provided open study hours all night long for some last minute help for finals week for any students that needed it.
+Although the night seemed like all fun and games, the Academic Success Center provided open study hours all night long for some last minute help for finals week for any students that needed it.

 ASULV also provided survival kits equipped with free study and test taking materials in preparation of finals week, including scantrons, pencils and pens.

 The night ended with a pajama jam party, where students showed up in their craziest pajamas in hopes of winning prizes to take home with the rest of their free stuff from the night.